-The full range of facilities provided by the Union includes a cafeteria service and other dining facilities, a large shopping centre (including clothing shop and delicatessen); cloak room; travel service; banking, pharmaceutical, optometrical and hairdressing facilities; showers; a graduates' lounge; common, games, reading, meeting, music, practice, craft and dark rooms.
+The full range of facilities provided by the Union includes a cafeteria service and other dining facilities, a large shopping centre, (including clothing shop and delicatessen); travel service; banking, pharmaceutical, optometrical and hairdressing facilities; showers; common, games, reading, meeting, music, practice, craft and dark rooms.
 The Union also has shops on Campus which cater for student needs, including art materials and calculators.
 Photocopying, sign printing, and stencil cutting services are also available.
 The Union also sponsors special concerts (including lunchtime concerts) and conducts courses in many facets of the arts including weaving, photography, creative dance and yoga.
-Full information concerning courses is contained in a booklet obtainable from the Union's program department.
+Full information concerning courses is contained in a booklet obtainable from the Union's program.